resullar-vince/react-redux-demo/README.md

 # bookbox
-Demo book shelf application using React
+Demo on building an application using React JS and Redux.